alcarbone/S5P_SISR_Toolbox/README.md

 ![Fine-tunings](/figs/finetunings.png)

 ## Environment
 The [_requirements.txt_](/requirements.txt) file contains all the specifications for the environment in which the code will be executed.
-Please install all the required before using the toolbox by executing the following command:
+Please install all the requirements before using the toolbox by executing the following command:

 ```
 pip install -r requirements.txt